synchrotron-solaris/dev-solaris-bpmsummary/doc/source/index.rst

 ..
-Beam Position Motors Summary Device Class documentation master file, created by sphinx-quickstart on Tue Aug  1 08:38:29 2017.
+Beam Position Monitors Summary Device Class documentation master file, created by sphinx-quickstart on Tue Aug  1 08:38:29 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Beam Position Motors Summary Device Class's documentation!
+Welcome to Beam Position Monitors Summary Device Class's documentation!
 =====================================================================

 .. toctree::